andreykhorkov/TowerDefense/README.md

 enemy choosing could be a background task of course with some modifications, cuz we can't use Unity's API there.

 And i don't quite understood a request of making targeting area no larger that 1/20th of game play area..
 My turret about 1/20th part itself :) So there is some other adjustable values.

+The version of Unity i used is 2018.1.3f1